 There are detailed recommendations from YouTube experts regarding H.264 encoding parameters, involving key frame frequency, use of B-frames, etc. These encoding details are beyond this discussion; such esoterica are the domain of the professionals.

-By 2017, maturing OLED (Organic LED) display technology and High Dynamic Range (HDR) implementations will become generally affordable, enabled by HDMI 2.0a as the standard AV hardware interconnect.
-The organic designation refers to OLED’s hydrocarbon emissive layer, substituting for the LCD’s semiconductor (heavy metal) layer, for generating the light pixels.
+New for 2017, TV broadcasters are beginning to test ATSC 3.0 for UHD broadcasting.
+Maturing OLED display technology and High Dynamic Range (HDR) implementations will become generally affordable, enabled by HDMI 2.0a as the standard AV hardware interconnect.
 Several advantages are inherent in OLED over LCD:

 - very high refresh rate